-Third, note the "horizon" values in the third column of Table 1.
-This measures, in an admittedly crude way, the point at which the discount rate "overwhelms" the growth rate, so that further contributions to EV(L) are no longer significant.
-As Figure 1 illustrates, this estimate is quite generous, marking a point far in the tail of the integrand of EV(L).
+Second, note the "horizon" values in the last column of Table 1.
+This measures, in an admittedly crude way, the point at which the discount rate "overwhelms" the growth rate, so that further contributions to $\mathrm{EV}(L)$ are no longer significant.
+As Figure 1 illustrates, this estimate is quite generous, marking a point far in the tail of the integrand of $\mathrm{EV}(L)$ .
 It is notable that, even for values of r on which the longtermist option is expectationally superior, the horizon is not always astronomically far in the future.
 The results in Table 1 therefore suggest the possibility that, although we should be longtermists, we should be longtermists only on the scale of thousands or millions of years, rather than billions or trillions.